0kaguya/.vim/README.md

 # My Vim Config

-My own ideas of vim are all about *quick and lightweight editing*. thus it will be a minimal config of vim.
+My own ideas of vim are all about *quick and lightweight editing*.
+Thus it will be a minimal config of vim.
 This config contains:

 - Commonly used vim configuration.